My name is Christopher Swain.

 3) To advocate for the children until every single child is found, freed, and reunited with family, and,

-4) To listen to the voices and hopes of others who are concerned about this situation, and to share those voices and hopes with the world— on social media, at speaking engagements, at events, and in a documentary film.
+4) To listen to the voices and hopes of others who are concerned about this situation, and to share those voices and hopes with the world— on social media, at speaking engagements, at events, and in a documentary film and companion book

-First, a march across the country and along the border, honoring the memory of the children who have died, advocating publicly for the lost and imprisoned kids, visiting detention facilities, staging events in different cities, distributing my “Declaration On Behalf Of All Children,” and filming interviews with affected families and fellow citizens.
+First, a march around the country and along our southern border, honoring the memory of the children who have died, advocating publicly for the lost and imprisoned kids, visiting detention and shelter facilities, staging events in different cities, distributing my “Declaration On Behalf Of All Children,” and filming interviews with affected families and my fellow citizens.

 In year two, a speaking/advocacy tour where I share the voices I have heard and the knowledge I have gained on my journey, continue distributing the Declaration on Behalf of All Children, and work on completing the documentary film and the associated book project.